onSec-fr/Keepass-Enhanced-Security-Configuration/README.md

 - In a corporate environment, **adjust the settings according to your security policy.**
 - Please note that **the provided file disables automatic updates** in order to protect against a compromised version.
 This means **you'll be responsible for updating your package** on a regular basis.
 If you prefer, automatic updates can be re-enabled by modifying the configuration file.
 - Note that if the user or attacker has write access to the enforced configuration file, they will be able to alter the settings.
 This is why, in an corporate environment, **I recommend deploying this file via GPO**.
 For personal use, you should not use keepass with a local administrator account.
+- Administrators can **disallow running other copies of KeePass** and other applications (that support the KeePass database file format), if desired, e.g. using Application Control, AppLocker or Software Restriction Policies.

 ### Existing installation
 You can just copy the *KeePass.config.enforced.xml* file to the root of the KeePass installation directory (this also works with portable versions).